 Graphs Are Only One Way to Pierce the Illusion of Predictability

-I completely agree with Soyer and Hogarth’s call to change how analysts present applied regression results.
+I completely agree with Soyer and Hogarth’s call to change how analysts present the results for predictive analytics.
 I use fitted line plots in my blog posts as often as possible.
 It’s a fantastic tool that makes regression results more intuitive.
 Seeing is believing!

 However, the scenario that the researchers present is especially favorable to a visual analysis.
 For a start, there is only one independent variable, which allows you to use a fitted line graph.
 Furthermore, there are many data points (N = 1000) that are evenly distributed throughout the full range of both variables.
 Collectively, this situation produces a clearly visible location on the graph where you are unlikely to obtain negative values.

 What do you do when you have multiple independent variables and can’t use a fitted line plot?
 What about models that have interaction and polynomial terms?
 How about cases where you don’t have such a large amount of nicely arranged data?
-For these less tidy cases, we must still factor in the real-world variability to understand the precision of the predictions.
+For these less tidy cases, we must still factor in the real-world variability to understand the precision in predictive analytics.
 Read on!

 Prediction Intervals Show the Precision to Improve Your Decision-Making